Nerida and Gabe’s story

 Things we did that were helpful

-For our subsequent pregnancies we’ve had a large support network of health professionals who we trust and feet comfortable with.
+For our subsequent pregnancies we’ve had a large support network of health professionals who we trust and feel comfortable with.
 We’ve also had more regular appointments especially at the end of the pregnancy around the same gestation we lost Mia.

 Being open and honest with friends and family about what we needed from them helped us so much.
 Everyone wanted to help but they often don’t know how, but they are willing to take guidance.